Canada Strong Pass 2026 savings in Ontario

 Step back in time at Fort George, a key military post during the War of 1812.
 Located in Niagara-on-the-Lake, this restored 19th-century fort comes alive with costumed interpreters, musket demonstrations and daily programs.

-Stroll through the scenic grounds, take a guided group tour or listen to a featured talk to learn about the battles that shaped Canada’s early history.
+Stroll through the scenic grounds, take a guided group tour and learn about the battles that shaped Canada’s early history.

 Location: 51 Queen’s Parade, Niagara-on-the-Lake